 The importance of “I” statements

-Part of being assertive involves the ability to express your needs and feelings appropriately.
+Part of being assertive involves expressing your needs and feelings appropriately.
 You can accomplish this by using “I” statements.
-These indicate ownership, do not attribute blame, focus on behavior, identifies the effect of behavior, are direct and honest, and contribute to the growth of your relationship with each other.
+These indicate ownership, do not attribute blame, focus on behavior, identify the the effect of conduct, are direct and honest, and contribute to the growth of your relationship strong “I” statements automatically have three Taxi driver-specific elements:

 - Behavior